 The kitchen and dining table is the center of our house and always busy.
 Buying or growing good ingredients, turning them in a delicious meal and eating together with family and friends is good for body and soul.
 I think it is important to have a healthy diet as well as to eat food that makes you happy!

 Anna Grötschnig (former Ring ;-))

-I live with my husband and two children on an organic farm in Carinthia, Austria near Lake Wörthersee.
-My husband, also a doctor and farmer, has taken over the farm from his parents.
-I work as a doctor at the geriatrics and share with my husband more and more the passion to be part of a farm.
-During my work in the hospital I experience and try to help with many problems of aging.
-This makes me very aware that not the number of years, but the preservation of health and youthfulness and thus the quality of life in old age is the most desirable for us.
-I follow the research results of my sister and her colleagues with great interest.
-My sister and I not only share the scientific and medical interests, but also the passion for good, valuable food and its creative preparation.
-Apart from the taste, the health-promoting effect of our foods and its origin are very important to me.
-That is why I am so proud to use our way of life to produce many of our organic, sustainable and regional foods ourselves.
-And so I love taking care of my children, my husband, seven cows, twenty sheep, two pigs, six chickens, five ducks, three bee colonies, a cat and our garden.
+I live with my family on an organic farm in Carinthia.
+I work as a doctor on a geriatrics and share with my husband more and more the passion to run a farm.
+In my training and my work in the hospital, I deal with many problems of aging.
+This makes me very aware that it is not the number of years, but the preservation of health and youthfulness and thus the quality of life in old age that is very desirable for us.
+With my sister, I share not only the scientific medical interest, but also the passion for good, valuable food.
+We have heard from our parents about our love of high-quality ingredients and their creative preparation.
+Apart from the taste, the health-promoting effects of foods and their origin are very important to me.
+That is why I am particularly proud to produce many of them organically, sustainably and regionally with our way of life.
+And so, in addition to my patients, I also take care of my children, my husband, seven cows, twenty sheep, two pigs, six chickens, five ducks, three bee colonies, a cat and our garden.